-The primary symptom of otitis media is pain in the area of the ear and some patients may experience fever and have a decreased appetite.
+The primary symptom of otitis media is pain in the area of the ear.
+In addition to pain, some patients may experience fever and have a decreased appetite.
 The pain within the ear is also sometimes described as a feeling of fullness.

 For infants with the condition, parents may notice that the infant is more irritable than usual.
 This may present as difficulty sleeping and crying more than usual.
-This is a useful indication, as infants are unable to describe that they have pain in their ear, but it is often possible to understand that something is wrong by their irritability.
+The development of these symptoms is a useful indication, as infants are unable to describe that they have pain in their ear, but it is often possible to understand that something is wrong by their irritability.

-As an upper respiratory tract infection is often the cause, it is not uncommon for the ear inflammation to be accompanied by symptoms typical of this condition.
+As an upper respiratory tract infection is often the cause of otitis media; therefore, it is not uncommon for the ear inflammation to be accompanied by symptoms that are typical of this condition.
 This may include:

 - Nasal discharge